SwikritiKhare/Restaurant-sales-analysis-excel/README.md

 Busiest hour of the day: 12 PM

-On Valentine's Day, most orders were placed in the evening, with a preference for Italian and Mexican cuisines.
+**On Valentines Day**, most orders were placed in the evening, with a preference for Italian and Mexican cuisines.

 ![Image alt](https://github.com/SwikritiKhare/Restaurant-sales-analysis-excel/blob/main/background%20image/Screenshot%202025-06-10%20124308.png)